 Whether you’re traversing the orchid-studded Los Heliconias trail or climbing the Los Miradores rainforest, you’re guaranteed breathtaking views that showcase the best of Costa Rica’s thriving flora and fauna.

-Here, you’ll be able to shoot pics with your iPhone, GoPro, Drone or your DSRL but remember that you are in a tropical setting and it may start raining at any moment.
 Be sure to have a waterproof case or a watertight bag to store your equipment in if you get caught in a downpour.

 See Related: Best Travel Clothing for Warm Climates

 3. Gawk at Costa Rica’s Extraordinary Rio Celeste

 Costa Rica boasts some of the most breathtaking waterfalls on the planet.
 Some of these waterfalls are easily accessible, but that makes them more popular among tourists… and more photographed.